 UPWP Task 4000 - Other Transportation Technical Activities also considers intermodal planning (Factor 6), general public transportation planning, the transportation needs of transportation-disadvantaged populations, as well as the coordination of public transit with various human service agencies (Factor 4).
-The work outlined in this FFY 2025 UPWP will be fully undertaken by Old Colony MPO staff.
+The work outlined in this FFY 2026 UPWP will be fully undertaken by Old Colony MPO staff.

-In addition to the above planning factors, this UPWP covers work in several additional federal and state policy emphasis areas.
+In addition to the above planning factors, the UPWP embraces several state policy emphasis areas.